UDSSL/time-tracker/readme.txt

 == Description ==

-UDSSL Time Tracker helps you to track your time easily with an intutive interface.
+UDSSL Time Tracker helps you to track your time easily with an intuitive interface.
 You can easily track your time with a few clicks.
 Using presets you can track frequent tasks instantly.
 Once you setup your tasks, projects and categories, you only have to enter an optional description on how a particular time period is spent.